Jonirulah/esx_housing/README.md

 # esx_housing

 Made it for ESX Legacy
-This script hasn't been tested on previous versions of ESX, so compatibility is not assured.
+This script script is also compatible with ESX 1.1

 [FEATURES]
 - Players are able to disconnect in their house, at entering the server the house where he stayed in will load automatically.